ryanaswift7/.dotfiles/README.md

 `mv $HOME/.config/home-manager/home.nix $HOME/.config/home-manager/home.nix.bak`
 and symlink in this repo's home.nix with
 `ln -s $HOME/.dotfiles/home.nix $HOME/.config/home-manager/home.nix`
-Finally, run `home-manager switch` and you should be good to go!
+Finally, run `home-manager switch -b preHM` to backup any conflicting file paths with a `*.preHM` extension and you should be good to go!

 ## Imperative Sadness